 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and

 - All staff and volunteers working at our school have a responsibility to report concerns to the Designated Lead for Safeguarding: Mrs Brunton.
 In her absence, any concerns must be reported to the Head Teacher Mrs Taylor.

-- Our governors for Safeguarding are Mrs Katrina Haigh and Mrs Marie Scott.
+- Our governor for Safeguarding is Mrs Marie Scott.